CFarnsy/School_District_Analysis/README.md

 Ninth grade scores removed:
 ![Spending Per School Size - Updated](https://user-images.githubusercontent.com/99366022/159623812-f84ff093-adbb-42a0-8abb-5c904f9c736f.png)

-7. The school’s performance based on the type of school.
+7. The school’s performance based on the type of school - in Charter schools there is a slight decrease in % Overall Passing from 90.432244 to 90.392533.

 Ninth grade scores included: